dorssel/dotnet-debounce/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities by creating an issue: https://github.com/dorssel/TestRepo/issues, clearly stating the exact version that exhibits the vulnerability.
+Please report vulnerabilities by creating an issue: https://github.com/dorssel/TestRepo/issues.

 Any reported security issues for supported versions will be resolved as soon as possible.